elunna/hackem/hackem_changelog.md

 #### Necromancer

 - Removed starting quarterstaff
-- Starts with a wand of undead turning
+- Starts with a wand of fear
 - Starts with a robe
 - Removed starting scrolls
 - Only starts with 1 ring.